virtual-world-framework/vwf/docs/persistence_in_vwf.md

 We're using the term persistence in VWF to describe two different capabilities:

-- **Instance persistence** - Persist an instance of an application so that the instance is able to be accessed later with the same instance ID and state.
+- **Instance Persistence** - Persist an instance of an application so that the instance is able to be accessed later with the same instance ID and state.